anurag-dalal/facial-keypoints-tensorflowjs/README.md

 # Facial Keypoints Detection using Tensorflowjs

 This repository contain a Facial landmark detection, with inference in browser employing tensorflowjs.
-The steps are explained in details
+The app is deployed on heroku and can be found in this [link](https://facelandmark.herokuapp.com/predict-with-tfjs.html) The steps are explained in details

 ## Prerequisites